SkyInkLearning/Azure_DevOps_yaml/README.md

 stages:
 ```

-Stages is where you split things into different stages to enable you to see where things might have gone wrong and to be able to rerun specific stages if it fails.
+Stages is where you split things into different stages to enable you to see where things might have gone wrong and to be able to re-run specific stages if any of them fail.

 <img src="https://github.com/user-attachments/assets/03d1dace-5720-497a-9513-5a47148685bb" height="400">